Disaster Risk Management - Preparedness & Response

 Red Cross Disaster Action Teams (RDATs)

-PRCS provides training in collaboration with key partners such as the National Emergency Management Office (NEMO), the Ministry of Health & Human Services (MHHS), and other relevant agencies.
-These partnerships ensure RDAT members are equipped with the knowledge and skills needed during emergencies.
+RDATs are trained by the Palau Red Cross Society (PRCS) in collaboration with key partners such as the National Emergency Management Office (NEMO), the Ministry of Health & Human Services (MHHS), and other relevant agencies.
+These trainings help build the knowledge and skills needed to support communities before, during, and after emergencies.

 Role of RDATs